-How do I apply for a small business term loan?
+How do I apply for small business term loans?

 Determine which commercial banks, community banks, and credit unions in your area offer term loans for small businesses.
 Then, inquire about their rates and qualification criteria.
 If you qualify and are comfortable with the terms and interest rate a lender offers, you can begin the application process.

 Start by gathering the documents they request.
 Often, these will include:

 - Three years of personal bank statements, tax returns, and financial statements

 - Your credit report and the credit reports of any others who will own 20 percent or more of the franchise unit

 - Verification of the amounts and sources of other capital you plan to use to start or grow your business